antonioortegajr/IDXBroker-GETs/README.md

 Since the IDX Broker docs are all PHP I decided to create an example of a leads call in various other languages.

-All request headers Must be lower case.
+All request headers Must be lower case (see ruby example)

+No version is specified.

+No prefered output (json or xml) is specified.